nexus-novelist/PyDBConnect/readme.md

 # PyDBConnect
-## ABOUT
-PyDBConnect is a private library that provides database services.\
+PyDBConnect is a private library that provides Non-Sql database services.\
 Made in python using FastAPI.

 ## WARNING